Whether you are a newcomer or you have been keeping chickens for a while, finding the best chicken feeds for laying eggs can be a challenge.

 Prairie’s Choice Non-GMO Backyard-Chicken Feed

-- Hiland-Naturals Non-GMO Chicken Grower contains a mixture of rich foods such as corn, soybean meal, soybeans and more supplements including vitamins.
-As a non-GMO type of food, this brand boasts of high contents of calcium and other minerals needed by layers.
+As a non-GMO organic type of food, this brand boasts a high content of protein, calcium, and other minerals needed by layers.
 I have included this one in the top 5 chicken feeds for laying eggs.

-- In addition to that, you will not have to give your birds any grains once you start feeding them on Hiland-Natural Non-GMO Chicken Grower.
-You can buy it in 10 or 50-pound bags depending on the quantity you prefer the most.
-In short, these layers’ feed is herbicide or pesticide-free, has no medications added to it and is rich in protein.
+You can buy it in 2, 23 and 46-pound bags depending on the quantity you prefer the most.
+In short, these layers’ feed is herbicide or pesticide-free, have no medications added to it, and is rich in protein.

 Coyote Creek Certified-Organic Feed